 What is the function of a drug test?

-How often should I use a drug test?
+How often should I test for drugs?

-What does each panel represent?
+What does each panel represent on a drug test?

 How accurate are drug tests?